ITU-BDSA2024-GROUP26/Chirp/docs/report.md

 How to install Playwright browsers:

-1. Go to the root directory of the project
+1. Go to the directory of the UI-test project(`Chirp/tests/Web.UITest'`)

 2. Run `dotnet build`

-3. Run the following command: `./tests/Web.UITest/bin/Debug/net8.0/playwright.ps1 install`
+3. Run the following command: `./bin/Debug/net8.0/playwright.ps1 install`

 How to run test suite locally:

-1. Go to the root directory of the project
+1. Go to the root directory of the project(`Chirp/`)

 2. Ensure the setup script has execute permissions  (on Linux/MacOS)

     1. Run the command: `chmod +x scripts/setup_UI_tests.sh`

 3. Run `scripts/setup_UI_tests.sh`

    - This script builds the UITest project (so we are sure that a relevant `/bin` folder exists), then builds and publishes `Chirp.Web` into that folder so the UI-tests can launch a local instance of the app to run the UI tests against.

    - Note that if you installed playwright browsers in the previous step building the UITest project is redundant, but it allows us to just run this script and then `dotnet test` as long as the playwright browsers etc. stay in the `/bin` folder.
 Thus all future local runs require much less setup.

 4. Run the tests by using the command: `dotnet test`